-The Company expects to meet its obligations from operating cash flows, proceeds from maturing financial assets and sale of financial assets at FVTPL.
+The Company expects to meet its obligations from operating cash flows and proceeds from maturing financial assets and sale of financial assets at FVTPL.

-20. CAPITAL RISK MANAGEMENT
+22. CAPITAL RISK MANAGEMENT

-The Fund Manager manages the Company's capital to ensure that the Company will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the mix of high quality financial instruments.
+The Fund Manager manages the Company's capital to ensure that the Company will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the mix of high-quality debt and equity securities from domestic issuers.

 The Company is guided by its Investment Policies and Legal Limitations.
-All the proceeds from the sale of shares, including the original subscription payments at the time of incorporation constituting the paid-in capital, is held by custodian banks.
+All the proceeds from the sale of shares, including the original subscription payments at the time of incorporation constituting the paid-in capital, is held by the pertinent custodian banks.

-The capital structure of the Company consists of issued capital as disclosed in Note 11.
+The capital structure of the Company consists of issued capital as disclosed in Note 13.

-The Fund Manager manages the Company's capital and NAVPS, as disclosed in Notes 11, 12 and 13 to ensure that the Company's net asset value remains competitive and appealing to prospective investors.
+The Fund Manager manages the Company's capital and NAVPS, as disclosed in Notes 13 and 15 to ensure that the Company's net asset value remains competitive and appealing to prospective investors.